 Two books by the same author; both worth reading, especially if you struggle with anxiety, worry, stress or panic attacks.
 Especially Instant Calm – he has tonnes of actual techniques you can do in the moment when you’re feeling anxious; tips that actually work.

 My girlfriend has struggled with anxiety, neurotic thoughts and panic attacks – these two books have done wonders for her mental health.
 She highly recommends them.

-I’ve had my fair share of anxiety and mild panic attacks too, and got a lot out of these two books.
+I’ve had my fair share of anxiety and mild panic attacks in the past, especially when I was a lot more highly-strung.
+I got a lot out of these two books.
 My favourite tip from Instant Calm is to get a tennis ball (I prefer to use a lacrosse ball because it’s much harder).
 I press it hard into my chest (my left pec tends to tense up when I’m super anxious), rubbing in circles, pushing it as hard as I possibly can – to the point it hurts a bit.